Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/library-deposition.md

 with a dry-run, and publish it — either to the open community tier yourself, or to the official tier through the GNPS2 team.

-A short [For library consumers](#for-library-consumers) section at the end covers searching the Knowledgebase once libraries are in it.

 ---

 ## The deposition pipeline at a glance